 In Knoxville, Tenn., the plan for retrofitted lights is just underway.
 Streetlights became a priority in the energy usage and sustainability plan a decade ago after the city realized they are the biggest energy consumer, taking about 40 percent of electricity consumption.

 “The LED industry has really evolved.
 Costs dropped, technology improved and warranty periods were extended to 10 years,” explained Erin Gill, director of the office of sustainability in Knoxville.
-“We’re spending about $4 billion on energy and operations.
-We expect to save $2 billion.
+“We’re spending about $4 million on energy and operations.
+We expect to save $2 million.
 In terms of the environment, we have a city goal to reduce greenhouse gas emissions by 20 percent by 2020, and (it) is predicted to push us past that goal.”

 Cutting down on the amount of streetlights has been deemed unnecessary by residents and a few government officials as they believe more lighting prevents crime.
 The International Dark-Sky Association, however, states on its website, “A dark sky does not necessarily mean a dark ground.
 Smart lighting that directs light where it is needed creates a balance between safety and starlight.”